-Astro Communications present KM Bright Sparks overall winners Simon Langton Girls Grammar School with experience award.
+Astro presents KM Bright Sparks overall winners Simon Langton Girls Grammar School with experience award.

-Astro Communications are delighted to present the 6th form students from Simon Langton Girls Grammar School with an experience award as they take overall winner at this year’s KM Bright Sparks awards.
+Astro is delighted to present the 6th form students from Simon Langton Girls Grammar School with an experience award as they take overall winner at this year’s KM Bright Sparks awards.

 Nine teams of young students from all over Kent presented their ideas in the final with projects that ranged from solutions to challenges of mental health, through to intergalactic planetary exploration.
 As long as the project was STEM related they were able to be entered and the final presentation and videos were delivered to an audience of parents, teachers, competitors and sponsors, as well as the “Dragons”, at Discovery Science Park in Sandwich, Kent.

 “I was genuinely taken back by the professionalism, knowledge and confidence in these young people as they presented their ideas to a foreboding team of Dragons.
 While I understood that the awards were for ‘Bright Sparks’ these were genuinely bright young people with extremely good ideas.
 They all communicated effectively, concisely and managed to articulate their ideas amazingly well.
 As most people know I am not easily impressed but I have nothing but admiration and respect for the finalists of these awards.”
 Commented Steve Hodges.